 Auto-install Node.js if not found |

-Pins the R version used for bundled and auto-download runtime strategies.
+Pins R for the bundled and auto-download runtime strategies.
+Ignored otherwise.

 | Key | Type | Default | Description |